amolabs/docs/protocol.md

 is an tendermint-dependant configuration.

 ### Data stores
-There are 10 default data stores and optional UDC(user-defined coin) balance stores.
+There are 12 default data stores and optional UDC(user-defined coin) balance and balance lock stores.

 | tier | category | store | prefix |
 |-|-|-|-|